Skip to main content

 }

-// 'name' can be used directly here, no need to be inside an else block
+// name can be used directly here, not needed inside an else block

 print("Hello \(name)!")